CorsixTH/CommunityContent/.github/pull_request_template.md

 <!-- Full guidance is available at https://github.com/CorsixTH/CorsixTH/wiki/Submitting-to-Community-Content -->
 <!-- Checkbox items should be presented as [ ] for no/false; and [x] for yes/true -->

+- [ ] *I confirm that I have read and applied my submission according to the [Contributing Guidelines](https://github.com/CorsixTH/CommunityContent/blob/main/CONTRIBUTING.md)*

 # Community Content Contribution (choose one)
 - [ ] I am submitting a standalone level
 - [ ] I am submitting a map only